 - Pulsar, Hit scan burst shots that deal ionic (electric) damage with low fire rate and low range

-For the front turret Lavan Cryophon MK3 or Lavan Apoc MK3 are very popular.
-This is a personal choice of the railjack owner.
-You either prefer slow but powerful shots the Cryphon does or machine gun style Apoc gunning with less punch.
+For the front turret Carcinnox Zetki MK3 is very popular because of high status chance and effectiveness againest crew ships.
+But this is a personal choice of the railjack owner.
+Some prefer You either prefer slow but powerful shots the Cryphon does others even the Photor beams.

 For most of us the side turrets will be manned by guest tenno in public missions.
 Not everybody can handle slow single shot turret or has the proper gunnery intrinsic to reduce overheating.
 But machine gun style turrets that overheat very slowly are self-explanatory for new players or players with bad aim.
-I suggest Lavan Carcinnox MK3 or Lavan Apoc MK3 for side turrets.
+I suggest Zetki Carcinnox MK3 or any Photor or Apoc MK3 for wings turrets.

 These are the additional “big guns” you can use when you pilot your railjack.
 They are your weapon of choice against big crew ships are a cluster of ships.
 MK1 and MK2 ranks can be neglected because they do not have enough damage against strong enemy ships.
 You should only go for MK3 variants.

 Milati is a swarm of rockets, like a Russian Katjuscha but for space.
 You aim in a general direction and hope that due to the large number of rockets something eventually hits an enemy.